 1. Aims and Scope

 Journal of Central Banking Law and Institutions (JCLI) is an international peer-reviewed journal.
 JCLI publishes triannually.
-JCLI focuses on a range of topics examining the intersection of central banking law and institutions on monetary, financial system, and payment systems that include regulations, governance (includes transparency & accountability), credibility, institutional politics, institutional arrangements, and institutional communication.
+JCLI focuses on a range of topics examining the intersection of central banking law and institutions on the monetary, financial system, and payment systems that include regulations, governance (including transparency & accountability), credibility, institutional politics, institutional arrangements, and institutional communication.

 The JCLI employs a double-blind manuscript review process.
 With a double‐blind review approach, the identity of both the author(s) and reviewer are unknown to both parties.

 The JCLI conducts its editorial work using the Online Journal System (OJS).
 The OJS is a system that systematically handles JCLI’s double-blind review process.
 Once a manuscript is submitted through the OJS, it is automatically logged in and checked (by the journal manager) to ensure that the submission is complete and has been prepared according to the JCLI submission instructions.
 At this time a receipt of manuscript acknowledgement is sent to the corresponding author confirming that his/her manuscript has been received and is being considered for possible publication in JCLI.

 All manuscripts submitted for publication in the JCLI are first evaluated by the Managing Editor